udippant/base-drafts/draft-ietf-quic-tls.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-This document uses the terminology established in {{QUIC-TRANSPORT}}.
+This document uses the terminology established in {{QWIK-TRANSPORT}}.

 For brevity, the acronym TLS is used to refer to TLS 1.3.